octaviaisom/Project1/README.md

 ## Research Question to Answer

-1. Which areas have the highest/lowest incarceration rates
+1. How do incarceration rates compare across regions with varying population densities?

-2. Does (1) education, (2) employment, and (3) enviornment quality have any influence on the frequency of violent crimes
+2. Does poverty and/or labor have any impact on crime rates in a given state?

-3. How does the overall QOL compare to the incarceration rate
+3. Does education have any impact on crime rates in a given state?

 ## Dataset to Be Used
   Crime/Incarceration Dataset: https://www.kaggle.com/christophercorrea/prisoners-and-crime-in-united-states